Transmuting the school system, to support everyone!

 To be honest, I think the corona virus is here to push these kinds of agendas forward.
 The kids have been suffering for too long, and we have not been listening.
 Well, now it hurts, and we need to listen.

 This article will evolve as we learn more, and as people send me more information to share.
 The intent is to show you many doors and options that are open to you, so you do not feel so alone.
-While I continue to try to keep in mind that there are many people who like the school system, just the way it is, and maybe it is ok to have many arms to a new way of doing school, including one that doesn't change.
+While I continue to try to keep in mind that there are many people who like the school system, just the way it is/was, and maybe it is ok to have many arms to a new way of doing school, including one that doesn't change.
 No need for us to resist each other, lets just open all the doors!

-The photo above is a cube our son made to guide us when we are looking for something to do, and below is a list for you.
+The photo above is a cube our son made to guide us when we are looking for something to do, below is a list for you.

-Families and kids have different needs.
+But first, the school stuff, and also let me say: I know families and kids have different needs.
 Although my personal opinion and voice will always sway towards the wellbeing of children, on a case by case basis, I know each situation is different, and parents can only do what feels right or what feels wrong, regardless of my opinion.
 Power to each of you!

 We have been doing online school for kindergarten and grade 3, mainly because my kids don't do too well when their parents cannot get involved to advocate for their needs, they often need days off or to go in late, and they have no interest in wearing masks or having to deal with cohvid stress, fears, and conversations all of the time.

 My husband has taught me, though, that it is always good for our kids to have an option to access community, and for that we are grateful.
+This is also a great resource for educational games for young kids: https://pbskids.org/sesame/games

 I have absolutely no interest in enrolling our daughter in in person school, because, like I said, she unschooled herself after just 2 months of JK when there was no corona virus, and I absolutely hated the destructive meltdowns at school pickup, and the violent nightmares, so, for our own enjoyment of life and learning, we will just keep her home.